Daegu FC: International competitions

 Prior to the start of the 2006 K League season, Daegu participated in the Tongyeong Cup.
 The Tongyeong Cup was a four-team invitational tournament held in Tongyeong, South Korea.
 As well as Daegu and fellow K League club Incheon United, A-League side Queensland Roar and Beijing Guo'an were also part of the tournament.
 After beating both Incheon and Beijing, Daegu drew 0–0 with Queensland, winning the Tongyeong Cup and thus its first trophy.

 In 2019, the club played in the 2019 AFC Champions League, and for the group stage was placed with Sanfrecce Hiroshima, Guangzhou Evergrande and Melbourne Victory.
 Despite having the lowest wage bill of all the K-League clubs, it won its first game, against Melbourne Victory.
 It went on to win two more games in the group stage but failed to progress to the knockout phase.

+Daegu made made it to the knockout stages of the 2021 and 2022 editions of the AFC Champions League, and defeated eventual tournament winners Urawa Red Diamonds 1–0 in the group stage of the 2022 competition before being knocked out by compatriots Jeonbuk Hyundai Motors in the next round.

+Rivalries

+Daegu shares a rivalry with the nearby Daegu–Gyeongbuk club Pohang Steelers.
+The city of Daegu was previously part of North Gyeongsang Province, which Pohang is now the largest city of.

+The club also shares a rivalry with Gwangju FC, mirroring the Samsung Lions-Kia Tigers baseball rivalry between the two cities.
+The 'Moonlight Derby' between the two cities (borrowed from the 'Moonlight Series' rivalry name in baseball) stems from differences in their respective political leanings.

 Stadium

 The club's first home ground, Daegu Stadium (formerly Daegu World Cup Stadium), was opened on 28 June 2001 and is owned by the Daegu Metropolitan City.
-The stadium was one of the venues for the 2002 FIFA World Cup, hosting three group games, as well the 2002 FIFA World Cup play-off game for third place between South Korea and Turkey.
+The stadium was one of the venues for the 2002 FIFA World Cup, hosting three group stage matches, as well as the third-place match between South Korea and Turkey.
 Daegu FC used the stadium as their main venue between 2003 and 2018.
 The stadium has 66,422 seats, and it is covered by natural grass.
 The name was changed to Daegu Stadium on 5 March 2008.
 Occasionally, Daegu FC played its home games at the Daegu Civic Stadium.

-In the 2019 season, Daegu FC relocated to the DGB Daegu Bank Park, a 12,415 capacity football-specific stadium built at the same location as the demolished Daegu Civic Stadium.
+In the 2019 season, Daegu FC relocated to the DGB Daegu Bank Park, a 12,419-capacity football-specific stadium built at the same location as the demolished Daegu Civic Stadium.
+The small but compact stadium located in the Buk District of the city has led to it constantly selling out and consistently breaking their attendance record year after year.
+In 2025, the stadium was renamed as Daegu iM Bank Park due to the name change of the stadium's sponsor, iM Bank.